 Distinction in Psychology is an honor that a small number of majors each year receive for having performed exceptionally well in the major.
 Applicants should demonstrate excellence significantly beyond the minimum requirements of the major (i.e., coursework).
 In early Spring each year, qualified students will be invited to submit a portfolio as evidence for distinction.
-The portfolio should document the applicant’s personal initiative, independence, and creativity and should highlight their own development and performance as a student of psychology in a narrative of the student’s engagement in significant academic activities and related experiences (e.g., research or internship experiences, etc.) and provide evidence of or plans for dissemination of their research, internship experiences, or other significant academic activities and professional experiences (such as a poster given at a conference, presentation, performance, paper, or other artifact).
-Portfolios received by the deadline will be evaluated by the faculty.
-Applicants should list the name of a psychology faculty member with whom they have spoken about their plans for the portfolio.
+The portfolio should document the applicant’s personal initiative, independence, and creativity and should highlight their own development and performance as a student of psychology in a narrative of the student’s engagement in significant academic activities and related experiences (e.g., research or internship experiences, etc.).

 PROCESS AND CRITERIA

 In January, the Psychology Department will invite senior psychology majors who have strongly distinguished themselves through their coursework to apply for distinction.
 This invitation will be sent to all seniors who have a minimum Psychology GPA of 3.70 by the end of the Fall term and have completed at least 8 courses in the psychology major, including at least one course from each of the natural science and social science aspects of psychology.

-Eligible students who would like to be considered for Distinction will be asked to submit a Distinction Portfolio to Darla Frandrup, Psychology AAA, by March 1.
+Eligible students who would like to be considered for Distinction will be asked to submit an electronic Distinction Portfolio to Darla Frandrup, (email@example.com) Psychology AAA, by April 1, 2022.
 The Distinction Portfolio should include the following three documents:

 (1) Degree Audit

 (2) Curriculum Vitae, which includes their psychology-related experiences and achievements

 After reviewing the Distinction Portfolios, the Psychology Faculty will deliberate.
 Students will be notified about the awarding of Distinction in April.

 ADDITIONAL INFORMATION ABOUT THE DISTINCTION PORTFOLIO